 Music events run by West Dean College, Chichester, PO18 0QZ.

-Now in its sixteenth season, the Portsmouth Chamber Music Series brings world-class musicians to the city.
+In 2019 the Portsmouth Chamber Music Series was in its sixteenth season, bringing world-class musicians to the city.
 In partnership with Music in the Round and the Guildhall Trust, we present the finest music in informal surroundings where you are never more than a few metres from the performers.
-The coming year marks the 250th anniversary of Beethoven’s birth, and so you will see most of the concerts include a nod in that direction.
-A 20% discount is available to those who book the whole series.

 Colin Jagger, Director of Music, University of Portsmouth